openapi-generators/openapi-python-client/README.md

     for endpoints without a tag.
 Each of these modules in turn contains one function for calling each endpoint.
     1. A `models` module which has all the classes defined by the various schemas in your OpenAPI spec

-For a full example you can look at tests/test_end_to_end which has a declared [FastAPI](https://fastapi.tiangolo.com/) server and the resulting openapi.json file in the "fastapi" directory.  "golden-master" is the generated client from that OpenAPI document.
+For a full example you can look at the `test_end_to_end` directory which has a declared [FastAPI](https://fastapi.tiangolo.com/) server and the resulting openapi.json file in the "fastapi" directory.  "golden-master" is the generated client from that OpenAPI document.

 ## OpenAPI features supported
 1. All HTTP Methods
 1. JSON and form bodies, path and query parameters
+1. File uploads with multipart/form-data bodies
 1. float, string, int, date, datetime, string enums, and custom schemas or lists containing any of those
 1. html/text or application/json responses containing any of the previous types
 1. Bearer token security

 ## Configuration
-You can pass a YAML (or JSON) file to openapi-python-client in order to change some behavior.
+You can pass a YAML (or JSON) file to openapi-python-client with the `--config` option in order to change some behavior.
 The following parameters are supported:

 ### class_overrides
 Used to change the name of generated model classes.
 This param should be a mapping of existing class name